Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: Construction and Deployment of GOST

 Corresponding to the ontology method's modeling of concepts, attributes, and relationships, SAGSIN's network ontology requires three core elements: \textbf{network components}, \textbf{resource elements}, and \textbf{service mappings}.
 Network components include digital mappings of physical network nodes such as terminal devices, routers, base stations, and edge servers, with standardized node interaction functions, protocols, and interfaces \cite{campolo_network_2024}.
 Resource elements manage communication, computing, and service resources across nodes and links under specific objectives, supporting network resource scheduling \cite{Yejun}.
-Service mappings serve as the key to transforming ontology into goals by establishing connections between components, resources, and service capabilities, which also rely on appropriate optimization methods to enhance quality of service (QoS) and meet target requirements \cite{yu_attention-based_2024}.
+Service mappings serve as the key to transforming ontology into goals by establishing connections between components, resources, and service capabilities \cite{yu_attention-based_2024}.
 Depending on different objectives, these network ontology elements may manifest in various forms, which we categorize into three types: network management, computation offloading, and service optimization, as illustrated in Fig. \ref{tech_net}.

 \begin{itemize}

 \item Ontologies for network management require modeling communication environments, link quality, and node states.
 Key applications include ray-tracing for channel modeling \cite{alkhateeb2023real}, traffic simulations \cite{Yinzhi_Lu}, and virtual networks for lifecycle management \cite{10669844} and resource orchestration \cite{10107755}.
 Leveraging these states, Huynh \textit{et al.} \cite{van2022edge} optimize URLLC resource allocation, while Zhang \textit{et al.} \cite{zhang_mobility-aware_2024} utilize behavior prediction to improve edge service scheduling and latency.